On a Class of Degenerate Abstract Parabolic Problems and Applications to Some Eddy Current Models: An Extended System Formulation for the Pre-Maxwell System.

 \section{An Extended System Formulation for the Pre-Maxwell System.}

 For numerical purposes the construction of $H_{0}$ is not particularly comfortable.
 We therefore want to propose an alternative formulation in the spirit of the extended Maxwell system \cite{key-13,Tas07,PTW_Grav}, which in the context of numerical investigations is of so-called saddle-point form.
 In fact, the key is to formulate belonging to $H_{0}^{\bot}$ with the help of belonging to the kernel of certain differential operators.
+We therefore hope that the proposed reformulation might shed some light on possible numerical implementations of the considered model.
 Quite recently, this method has been applied to homogenisation problems, see \cite{key-14}.

 Throughout this section, we assume $\Omega$ to be open and bounded with connected boundary.
-Moreover, let the Hypotheses \ref{hyp:sigma}, \ref{hyp:cr}, \ref{hyp:rint} be in effect.
+Moreover, let the Assumptions \ref{hyp:sigma}, \ref{hyp:cr}, \ref{hyp:rint} be in effect.
 Moreover, we shall rather focus on $\mu=1$.
-We need to impose an additional hypothesis for this section:
+We need to impose an additional assumption for this section:

 \begin{hypo} Assume that

 as well as

 \end{hypo}